 | - || Montague had a post office and no railroad service |

 We've also created an expanded list of communities that existed in the 1890's and were located in the area around Acme.
 The list can be found on our page for Communities Neighboring Acme in the 1890's.

 When searching for family records, we have frequently made the mistake of not checking the neighboring counties.

 For example, we have great-grandparents who lived in the southwest corner of their home county.
 During their lives, most doctors and hospitals were in the next county to the west.
 Almost all of the nearby churches and cemeteries were in the county to the south.

 So when searching for records, we had our best success by looking in neighboring counties instead of the county in which they lived: their home county contained property and probate records; the county to the west contained birth and death records; the county to the south contained their burial records.
 If we hadn't included the neighboring counties, we would have missed many valuable sources of information.

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These professional and volunteer websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+These user-friendly websites offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - you should note that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Acme: